 The first house we spotted was a closed yellow house with Red Balcao and Red Sopa on the left.
 How we wished we could take it over and convert it into a cultural open space.

 Red House – Next was a big red house on the left.
 This is a corporate office now, which means it was well maintained and used.
 We stepped inside its door that was open.
-We were greeted by its wide staircase that divided itself into two halfway through.
+We were greeted by the wide staircase that divided itself into two halfway through.
 Steps were made of solid stone and the railing in delicately carved wood.
 It seems like it would have been a public building of some kind but I could not gather any information.

 Interestingly this house has two smaller gates on both sides that now lead to the parking lot but may have been the gardens once upon a time.
 There are glass paneled windows in dark wood.
 The upper floor ones have hanging balconies resting on small white brackets.